Posts

 Coyote footprints in Powerline Grade Road - License our images here .
 The pack left the tracks in the sandy road.
 Probably the same coyotes that has been howling every night of our camping stay at DuPuis Wildlife Management Area.
 They are many and we know that there are youngsters.
 We also saw a beaver crossing the road and a couple of snakes crushed by vehicles.
 One was a diamondback.
 A man was camping along this road.
 The straight road in the eastern boundary of the WMA.

-Hiking in DuPuis
+Hiking in the DuPuis Wildlife Management Area

 Image